em-floch/citi-bike-forecast/README.md

-# Forecasting the Citi Bike demand in NYC
+# Forecasting the Citi Bike demand in NYC [in progress]

 **Introduction**